skeeto/w64devkit/README.md

   to examine GCC-incompatible binaries, potentially to make some use of them anyway.

+* `recycle`: sends files and folders straight to the recycle bin.
+Faster than `rm -rf` and reversible.
+Composes well with Storage Sense automatic delection of old Recycle Bin items.

 * [`debugbreak`][debugbreak]: causes all debugee processes to break in the debugger, like using Windows' F12 debugger hotkey.
 Especially useful for console subsystem programs.